Americans tend to view international students positively, though some support limitations

 Research Analyst

-William Miner is a research analyst focusing on religion at Pew Research Center.
+William Miner is a research analyst focusing on global attitudes and religion at Pew Research Center.

 Belief in an afterlife, God and spirits in nature is widespread globally.
 Older adults are more likely than younger adults to believe in God.